php-ru/symfony-docs-ru/reference/constraints/Collection.rst

 Presence and Absence of Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, this constraint validates more than simply whether or not the
+By default, this constraint validates more than whether or not the
 individual fields in the collection pass their assigned constraints.
 In
 fact, if any keys of a collection are missing or if there are any unrecognized
 keys in the collection, validation errors will be thrown.